b-lev/Python-Setup/README.md

 Before you get this code to run, you'll need to install the randomwords library.
 It doesn't come with python.

-# Installing third-party library with pip
+# Installing a third-party library with pip

 Try to run our little python program.
 The intent is to create a Python dictionary of randomly chosen student details.
 Open a terminal, and change to the directory containing the repository and saved intro.py file.
 Then call python on the file.
 You should get an error when you run it.